stopvoldemort/boggle/README.md

 * reactstrap
 * react-transition-group

-Many thanks to Joe Taylor and his CSS3 Hourglass: https://codepen.io/joekarma/pen/gjxyF!
+Many thanks to Joe Taylor and his CSS3 Hourglass! https://codepen.io/joekarma/pen/gjxyF

 This project was bootstrapped with Create React App.